-We provide key programs to WA communities, chaplaincy services and a Christian Religious Education (CRE) program.
+We provide key programs to WA communities, chaplaincy services and a Christian Values Education (CVE) program.

 This is a service for the school community provided by our chaplains.
 A chaplain is a highly trained and accredited person, working within a school as an accessible and approachable individual for students, teachers, and parents.